In the 1920s, Howard Phillips Lovecraft wrote in his novel ‘Supernatural Horror in Literature’:

 These words by Lovecraft are still applicable today, particularly in the office.

-However, when things actually change, most of us are often scared and become uneasy.
+However, when things change, most of us are often scared and become uneasy.

 Why do we dread and resist change so much?

-Well, we are afraid of change in the workplace for a number of reasons.
+Well, we are afraid of change in the workplace for several reasons.
 Our dreads arise often due to the fear of disappointment, fear of refusal, fear of disapproval and fear of the unfamiliar at work.

 According to Tamar Chansky, writer of ‘Freeing Yourself from Anxiety’, changes in the workplace are one of the topmost life stressors individuals can fall victim to.